 “I had a great time, worked with great people, fascinated by the cultures and experiences.”

-And if this isn’t enough, the team are heading over to France to deliver more BSI training in Paris at the end of this month.
+And if this isn’t enough, the team are heading over to France to deliver more BSI training in Paris this month.
 Then we might give them a rest!